MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ## Customer Insights with Dataverse
 Customer insights writes data into Dataverse with ownership and RBAC properties for easy activation, for example, through [model-driven applications](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/model-driven-app-overview).
 Using model-diven applications, data can easily be leveraged in customer service, sales, operations, and other business functions with the benefits of fine-grained RBAC controls.

+Currently, business unit ownership from the associated customer profile is applied in Dataverse on the following tables: CustomerProfile, UnifiedActivity, SegmentMembership and CustomerMeasure.
+All records are assign to the root business unit for the rest of the tables that are written to Dataverse.

 ## Customer Insights data consumption APIs
 To maintain business unit data separation, all API based data consumption scenarios must call [Dataverse APIs](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/overview).
 Customer Insights APIs are not supported for these scenarios.